BotCity Studio SDKΒΆ

 ConfigurationΒΆ

-The configuration for the BotCity Studio SDK is done via the conf.bcf
+The configuration for the BotCity Studio SDK is done via the conf.bcf file located in the "conf" directory.

-Using the Wizard this file is automatically generated for you but you can still customize it to your own needs.
+Using the Wizard this file is automatically generated for you, but you can still customize it to your own needs.

-Let's take a look at the content of the conf.bcf
+Let's take a look at the content of the conf.bcf file:

 server=https://developers.botcity.dev